We’ve found the best Black Friday deals on TVs from Samsung, LG and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday TV deals 2021: Best discounts on 4K OLED smart TVs from LG, Samsung and Sony Bravia
+Black Friday TV deals 2021: Best discounts on 4K OLED smart TVs from LG, Samsung and Toshiba

 We’ve found the best offers on everything from 4K to QLED set-ups

-Black Friday is finally here, and if you’re after a new TV, you’re in luck as the annual event is synonymous with heavily discounted televisions.
+We’re onto the third day of Black Friday now, and Cyber Monday is looking over our shoulder.
+If you’re after a new TV, you’re in luck as the annual event is synonymous with heavily discounted televisions.
 While the sight of shoppers brawling over a cheap Sony Bravia is thankfully a thing of the past, the very best Black Friday TV deals are still highly sought-after online.

 We’re finding the best and biggest savings from many top retailers, including Amazon, AO, Currys and Studio.
-As the biggest shopping weekend of the year unfolds, we should see retailers heavily discounting some of their bestselling TVs by hundreds of pounds, and we’re continually updating this to ensure you don’t miss out.
+As the biggest shopping weekend of the year continues, we should see retailers heavily discounting some of their bestselling TVs by hundreds of pounds.
+We’re always updating this guide to ensure you don’t miss out.

 Here at IndyBest, we’ve been reporting on Black Friday deals for years and (if you don’t mind us saying) we’ve become really good at filtering out the garbage to bring you the deals that are actually worth paying attention to.
 To help keep things tidy, we have separate guides to Black Friday deals on technology and beauty products, as well as toys, home appliances and clothing.